ashermkn1/treap-agda/treap.lagda.md

                         ; (right x∈r) → x∉r x∈r })
     ... | yes x∈r = yes (right x∈r)
 ```

+We make heavy use of some of our base lemmas, as well as the standard library's `Dec`idable type to construct this proof.

-Let's test some lookup proofs on a sample `Treap`!
+Let's test some lookups on a sample `Treap`!
 We can make use of the `invert` function in the standard library to extract the actual proof value from its wrapped `Decidable` type.
 Because this all works at the type level, we can set the type of the value to be whether we expect a value to be in `treap` or not, and if the proof inversion typechecks, it worked as expected!

 ```agda
   module _ where